-We were able to quickly turn things around by assigning the project to one of our qualified sports translators who practices this sport first-hand, and is therefore familiar with the terminology.
+We were able to quickly turn things around by assigning the project to one of our qualified sports translators who practices climbing first-hand, and is therefore familiar with the terminology.

-2. Your action sports brand assigns translation tasks internally.
+2. Your action sports or outdoor brand assigns translation tasks internally.

 We’ve seen this happen over and over again.

 Your brand has a few employees who speak one or two foreign languages and assigns translation tasks internally.

 When it comes to making internal small-scale communications (like emails) intelligible to distributors and retailers abroad, or to employees from an office based in another country, it can work.

 But when it comes to translating marketing material, websites, apps, landing pages, product sheets and more, you’re bound to run into problems: